ibkoun/Particle/README.md

 ## Trajectory of a particle
 <div>
   <img src="Demo/particle_demo1.png" align="center">
   <figcaption><b>Figure 1.
 Circle zone with radius equal to 250 pixels containing 200 small circles with radius equal to 10 pixels.</b> The circle with the green outline is the starting position and the green circle is the final position.
-The blue rectangle represents the the hitbox of the movement of the green circle and the red circles are the obstacles.
+The blue rectangle represents the hitbox of the movement of the green circle and the red circles are the obstacles.
 The squares are the partitions of a quadtree.
   </figcaption>
 </div>